 While most leadership development programs focus on more long-term ROI, there are some metrics and questions that can be utilized to see what the impact is in the short-term for ROI, as well:

 - How many participants were promoted and how long did it take?
 This can help show the strength of the content and what skills have been fully utilized that the program taught.
 The faster the spaces were filled, the better for the company’s expense.
+The key here is to get the right people in the right seats with the right training so you can execute effectively.

 - What do the retention rates look like?
-Did the employees that participated in the program last longer than the average employee?
+Did the employees that participated in the program stay longer than the average employee?
 If so, this can directly relate to improvement in profits for the company.

 - How many of the people hired and trained by the leadership development participants then go on to be promoted?
 This shows good leadership and coaching capabilities, being able to mentor and help their employees succeed within the business and be more efficient.